engineer-panda/healthcare-data-pipeline/README.md

 PySpark-based transformations enforce schema consistency, handle nulls, and perform deduplication using window functions.

-Implements incremental processing using ingestion timestamps and writes optimized Delta tables to the Silver layer.
+Processes only validated Bronze data and applies deduplication and transformation logic before writing optimized Delta tables to the Silver layer.

 Secure connectivity to ADLS and Azure SQL is achieved via OAuth and Azure Key Vault-backed secrets.